When Should I Change My Air Conditioner's Air Filter at Home?

 How To Remember To Change Your Air Conditioner's Air Filters

-Midway Services offers a simple solution; sign up for the Service Experts Email Club.
-This is a great to receive discounts on service, tips and other helpful information directly to your email.
-Also, your email subscription preferences let’s you set a reminder to change your Clearwater area home's air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.
+Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
+When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
+Also, your email subscription preferences let’s you set a reminder to change your Columbus area home’s air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.

 How to replace your return air filter

-Most of you know how to replace the air filter in their equipment, but some homes have an extra filter in the return vent.
-Whether you have one or not is dependent on which HVAC system you have.
-Your unit is made to handle a certain amount of pressure in your house, and the more filters you have the fiercer the blower motor works, which can reduce the lifespan of your system if it isn't designed for it.
-Finding out whether you have a return filter and replacing it is simple:
+Most of us know how to replace the air filter in their unit, but some houses have an additional filter in the return ducts.
+Whether you have one or not is dependent on the HVAC manufacturer’s recommendation.
+Your unit is made to handle a set amount of pressure in your home, and the more filters you have the harder the blower motor works, which can decrease the lifespan of your system if it isn’t designed for it.
+Finding out whether you have a return filter and replacing it is easy:

-3. Inspect for a filter.
-If one is there, pull it out and note the size.
+• Check for a filter.
+If one is in place, pull it out and write down the size.

-5. If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.
+• If the filter is dirty, replace with the manufacturer’s recommended filter of the same size and type.

-Crazy as it may seem, filters can really alter your home's airflow, which is why we recommend checking in with the manufacturer.
-A more expensive HEPA filter that is designed to catch finer particles will obstruct airflow more than a cheaper filter.
-With restricted airflow comes more pressure on your system, so you ought to verify that your HVAC system was made to handle it.
-Otherwise, you may experience lowered heating and cooling efficiency in your home, and system parts may break down much faster than the standard.
+Incredible though it may seem, filters can dramatically affect your home’s airflow, which is why we recommend checking in with the manufacturer.
+A top tier HEPA filter that is designed to catch finer dust will restrict airflow more than a cheaper filter.
+With restricted airflow comes increased pressure on your system, so you ought to verify that your HVAC system was engineered to handle it.
+Otherwise, you might experience uneven heating and cooling efficiency in your home, and system parts may wear out much faster than otherwise.